Table of contents

 We offer a cost-effective and developer-friendly way to integrate the BankID app.

 If you are already using the mobile BankID, switching to the BankID app is simple and requires minimal (if any) changes.
-Learn more about the differences and how to get started with the Norwegian BankID app on our product page.
+Learn more about the differences and how to get started with the Norwegian BankID app with biometrics on our product page.

 If you are a developer, you can consult the following documentation: